Setting Up Access Control

 Scenario 1: My documentation is totally private and I want my external users to log in via SAML

 We'll divide up the work into two pieces:

 - Setting up the private docs

 - Setting up your login mechanisms

 We have four login mechanisms.
-When you have correctly set up your project, you will be able to control how your external members will log in to the private project.
-One thing to note though, is that you may not need to set this up, if you have set up SAML already, your external users will already be prompted to log in with SAML.
+When you have correctly set up your project, you will be able to control how your End Users will log in to the private project.
+One thing to note is that you may not need to set this up.
+If you have set up SAML already, your End Users users will already be prompted to log in with SAML.